 Forensic nurses are a vital source for civil and criminal investigations.
 Trained in both health care and law, these specialized nurses provide care to victims of traumatic crime cases while simultaneously obtaining vital medical evidence that can be used later in the civil and criminal courts.
-Forensic nurses typically work in and with collaborative environments such as hospitals, jails, and correction departments.
+Forensic nurses typically work in collaborative environments such as hospitals, jails, and correction departments.
 From the treatment of abused child victims to studying sexual assault, students who are interested in expanding their health care knowledge in forensic nursing have various specializations to consider as their focus.
 In order to help understand the various paths in this specialized industry, we have outlined a list of the top 25 forensic nursing professors who have spearheaded the growth of forensic nursing careers nationwide.
 These professional advocates encourage further discussions among the forensic nursing community to continue the efficient synthesis of health care in the criminal justice system.

 Dr. Neill is the Associate Director for Graduate Studies at Idaho State University.
 She is also appointed on the Idaho Council on Domestic Violence and Victim Assistance (ICDVVA), and is the Chair of the Oversight of Domestic Violence Offender Intervention Programs and Standards Committee.
 In addition, she is the Associate Editor for the Journal of Forensic Nursing.